When Does "The Time Machine" (1895) Take Place?

 HOWEVER, during the opening the Time Traveler says, "Professor Simon Newcomb was expounding this to the New York Mathematical Society only a month or so ago."
 The real-world mathematician Simon Newcomb (1835-1909) lived from March 12th, 1835 AD to July 11th, 1909 AD.
 So it must be before July of 1909 AD during the prologue.

-Finally, there's chapter 14 "The Further Vision", the Time Traveler declares he pushed "more than thirty million years hence".
+Finally, there's chapter 14 "The Further Vision" in which the Time Traveler declares he pushed "more than thirty million years hence".
 So it's something like 30001900 AD.

 1,900 + 30,000,000 = 30,001,900.